dougbutner/universal-consciousness/README.md

 Rob Bryanton's [explanations](https://www.youtube.com/watch?v=XjsgoXvnStY) of the 10 Dimensional model were the foundation for our interpretation of dimensions.

-[Bashar](https://www.youtube.com/channel/UCiDZy_rfSodwFaVL_imGWgQ) was also referenced both directly and in some idea
+[Bashar](https://www.youtube.com/channel/UCiDZy_rfSodwFaVL_imGWgQ) was also referenced both directly and in spirit.

 Music: [https://www.purple-planet.com](https://www.purple-planet.com/)